Non-dilutive funding vs venture debt UK SMEs blog cover

 • The company can't qualify for mainstream commercial lending because it's still loss-making

-A revolving credit facility makes sense when:
+A revolving credit facility tends to make sense when:

 • The business is trading profitably (or close to it) and has 12+ months of revenue history